 Smoothness and Ball bearings

 There is no denying that the Sharky III is a very smooth reel.
 As smooth as any reel I have tried.
 The reel has 10+1 ball bearings.
-Although several of which appear to be surplus to requirements, for example there is two bearings in the handle.
-At this level of refinement, a bushing would feel comparabely smooth.
+Although several of them appear to be surplus to requirements, for example, there are two bearings in the handle.
+At this level of refinement, a bushing would feel comparably smooth.
 So I am unsure why they felt the need to have two handle bearings other than to inflate the bearing count.

-There is also two bearings in the Spool, while I doubt it hurts performance it certainly does not make it any smoother.
+There are also two bearings in the Spool, while I doubt it hurts performance it certainly does not make it any smoother.
 A single ball bearing is more than sufficient.

 In the roller, where someone would expect to find a bearing a bushing is actually used.
 While bushings are usually fine for light freshwater use it is a bit unusual why the doubled up the handle bearings without using a roller bearing.

 33lb of drag is complete overkill in a 1000 size reel.
 Honestly, 5lb is plenty for a reel of this size, so the only logical conclusion is that the 33lb of drag is solely for marketing reasons.

 I am pretty certain, that this reel would flex badly, and the malnourished main gear will likely shred teeth under that much pressure.